Nurture, Outreach, And Witness Ministries Coordinator(s)

 Work with other leaders to plan and implement ministries that help the church fulfill its mission.

-Spiritual gifts: servanthood, teaching, exhortation (encouragement), leadership, compassion, knowledge, helping, and administration.
+Spiritual gifts: servanthood, faith, teaching, exhortation (encouragement), leadership, compassion, knowledge, helping, and administration.

 - Maintain healthy and growing personal spiritual life and lead ministry teams to do the same.

 - Lead ministry teams in biblical and theological reflection about the mission and purpose of the church so the plans and projects contribute to the purpose.

 - Guide the work of the ministry groups during the year by planning the agendas and presiding at meetings.